Knowledge-informed Molecular Learning: A Survey on Paradigm Transfer: Molecular Learning Paradigms

-The Action Prediction (\texttt{ActPred}) paradigm picks an action that would optimize the properties of generated molecule from some initial state to a terminal state.
-It is widely adopted in fields such as molecule generation and optimization.
-The candidate action pool can be divided into two categories according to the generation method.
-One is the action of modifying a molecule, such as adding atoms, edges, or motifs to the molecule~\cite{zhou2019optimization,yang2021hit}.
-The other regards the choice of reactants as an action, where the product molecule (obtained through chemical reaction of the initial molecule with the chosen reactant) act as the input molecule in the next time step~\cite{DBLP:conf/icml/GottipatiSNPWLL20}.
-The \texttt{ActPred} paradigm can be formally described as follows,
+The \textsc{ActPred} paradigm optimizes molecular properties by selecting actions that transform an initial molecular state to a terminal one.
+Widely employed in molecular generation and optimization, the candidate action pool generally includes molecular modifications such as adding atoms, edges, or motifs~\cite{yang2021hit}, and reactant selection, where the product molecule becomes the input in the next step~\cite{DBLP:conf/icml/GottipatiSNPWLL20}.
+This paradigm is denoted as: